collapsed-stacks/startups/questions/585/why-incorporate-in-delaware.md

 - tagged: `united-states`, `tech-company`, `business-registration`, `delaware`
 - score: 7

-<p>I've heard most tech startups officially incorporate in Delaware.
-I know facebook incorporated in Delaware, but operated out of California in its early days. </p>
+I've heard most tech startups officially incorporate in Delaware.
+I know facebook incorporated in Delaware, but operated out of California in its early days.

-<p>Why has Delaware become a standard state to incorporate in?
+Why has Delaware become a standard state to incorporate in?
 What are the advantages to incorporating in Delaware versus the state your startup is based in?
-Do these advantages apply to all startups, or only ones like facebook that are looking for huge growth and investment?</p>
+Do these advantages apply to all startups, or only ones like facebook that are looking for huge growth and investment?

 ## Answer 586